ssagynbayeva/ssagynbayeva/README.md

 ### Hey, I'm Sabina (she/her/hers)! 👋🏻

 I am a graduate student at [Stony Brook University](https://www.stonybrook.edu/commcms/physics/index.php) in the Department of Physics & Astronomy, but I mostly do *Physics* :books::pencil2: in *Astronomy* 🪐:milky_way::telescope:!
 I work with a lot of amazing people to understand planet formation, accretion disks and things in them, and stellar variability.
-I enjoy doing 👩🏻‍💻 (hydrodynamical and N-body simulations, and data analysis and visualization).
+I enjoy doing 👩🏻‍💻 (simulations and data analysis).

 - 💅🏻 [Personal website](https://ssagynbayeva.github.io)
 - 🐦 [Twitter](https://twitter.com/sabinaastro)